Reshaping Neural Representation via Associative, Presynaptic Short-Term Plasticity: Analysis of STD sensitivity functions and frequency-domain response

 For a constant presynaptic firing rate $\nu$, the system of differential equations \eqref{eq:fw0fU-dynamics} yields the following steady-state solutions:

 The transient responses from arbitrary initial conditions are given by:

 where $\kappa = \tau_d^{-1} + \nu U$ represents the effective decay rate.

-\subsubsection{Linear response to sinusoidal modulation}
+\subsection{Linear response to sinusoidal modulation}

-We analyze the response of the sensitivity functions and the resulting presynaptic learning term to a weak sinusoidal modulation of the presynaptic firing rate.
+We analyze the linear response of the sensitivity functions and of the effective presynaptic term $C^Z(t)=f^Z(t)\nu(t)$ to a weak sinusoidal modulation of the presynaptic firing rate.
 We consider a rate modulation of the form

 where $\nu_0$ is the baseline rate, $\hat{\nu}$ is the small amplitude of modulation ($|\hat{\nu}| \ll \nu_0$), and $\omega$ is the angular frequency.